 Many fans of the Greyhound Lab mix seek a dog that combines the Lab’s sturdiness with the Greyhound’s refinement.

-But there is no guaranteed Greyador appearance, as mixed breed dogs can inherit the physical characteristics of either parent breed.
+But there is no guaranteed Greyador appearance.
+Mixed breed dogs can inherit the physical characteristics of either parent breed.

 Some Greyhound Lab mixes can look more like Labs and some more like Greyhounds.